 I shared this gift with my children as our family has grown.
 We listen to Classical 89 (89.1 FM in Utah Valley or live streaming via classical89.org.
 They also have an app that I use on my phone to stream classical music.)
 I have purchased hundreds of songs over the last 3o years that have made our days happier and more filled with peace as well.

 There is ample scientific evidence of the impact music has on our brains and bodies (e.g., The Power of Music: Pioneering Discoveries in the new Science of Song by Elena Mannes or this little tidbit about music being more powerful than prescription drugs), but even without a scientific study, I know from my own life, from sharing music with my family, and from my experiences teaching music to children, that music is a language we cannot afford to neglect teaching!

 On my blog, I have shared just a sampling of the songs and albums that we love in our home.
-This is a list of some of the albums and songs I have recommended on my blog sidebar:
+This is a list of some of the albums and songs I have recommended on my blog sidebar and in posts: